tethysplatform/tethys/docs/tutorials/thredds/setup_thredds_service.rst

 .. note::

-    This app is meant to be somewhat of a THREDDS datase browser.
-It should be able to support other THREDDS services provided the following services are enabled on the datasets you wish to view:
+    This app is meant to be somewhat of a THREDDS dataset browser.
+It should be able to support other THREDDS services provided the following services are enabled on the datasets you wish to view: (1) WMS and (2) NCSS.

-    * WMS
-    * NCSS

     To use the app with other THREDDS services, repeat steps 2 to create additional Spatial Dataset Services for each additional THREDDS service.
 Then repeat step 3 to swap out the THREDDS service that the app is using.